Subject · Film and Media

 Set-product / set-film analysis

 The bulk of the written-exam content.
 Mark schemes reward detailed, structured analysis of specified set products with theoretical-framework application.
-Tutors guide students through close analysis — what specific moments / images / scenes show, what theories illuminate them, how the products fit their broader industrial and cultural contexts.
+Tutors guide students through close analysis: what specific moments, images, and scenes show, what theories illuminate them, how the products fit their broader industrial and cultural contexts.

 Theory application